Dr. C. George Boeree

 Something happened in the last few hundred years, that has led us to at

-very least strive for a degree of democracy, equality, and, yes,
+very least strive for a degree of liberty, equality, and even

 In addition, in those same few hundred years, technology has evolved at